-Intravenous sedation, or IV sedation, is the most powerful method of sedation for the management of moderate to severe levels of dental anxiety.
+Intravenous sedation or IV sedation helps to manage moderate to severe levels of dental anxiety.
 With IV sedation, a combination of sedative drugs and analgesics are administered intravenously into your bloodstream.
-IV sedation is a bit more costly than oral conscious sedation or nitrous.
+We work with board certified dental anesthesiologist Dr. Jason L. Joseph to provide IV sedation services.
+Dr. Victoria Laor, our oral surgeon, is also able to offer IV Sedation to the people who she is treating.
 Your providers will monitor your breathing, blood pressure, and heart rate throughout your appointment to keep you safe and healthy!

 General Anesthesia: Some patient groups with severe dental phobias or certain pathological conditions may need deep sedation in order to undergo dental procedures.
 General anesthesia, when the patient is completely unconscious, is also known as deep sedation.
 The patient is unresponsive, immobilized, and breathing assistance is required.
 This procedure can be riskier, and involves the administering of anesthesia by an anesthesiologist in a surgical environment, which also makes it more costly.

-The fees for sedation will likely range between $199 and $3,000 depending on the type of sedation, length of procedure, and number of visits.
+The fees for sedation will likely range from $199 for nitrous oxide to $3,200 for a full day of IV sedation.
+It depends on the type of sedation, length of the procedure, and the number of visits.